 If you’ve got someone sleeping next door to your workout room, the noise is very unlikely to wake them up.

 The Mr. Captain Water Rowing Machine meets the high standard set by the WaterRower brand for resistance and workout quality.
-There are few complaints in that regard, at least.
+There are few complaints in that regard.

 It’s great for mimicking the action onboard a real boat, and you’ll get a solid full-body workout thanks to the variable water resistance.

-The Mr. Captain Water Rower comes with a built-in digital LCD monitor that comes with a lot of really useful features for tracking your workout.
+The Mr. Captain Water Rower comes with a built-in digital LCD monitor equipped with several useful features for tracking your workout.
 The data readout will show you:

 - Total strokes